shakacode/react_on_rails/README.md

 ## Authors
 [The Shaka Code team!](http://www.shakacode.com/about/)

 The project started with [Justin Gordon](https://github.com/justin808/) pairing with [Samnang Chhun](https://github.com/samnang) to figure out how to do server rendering with Webpack plus Rails.
 [Alex Fedoseev](https://github.com/alexfedoseev) then joined in.
 [Rob Wise](https://github.com/robwise), [Aaron Van Bokhoven](https://github.com/aaronvb), and [Andy Wang](https://github.com/yorzi) did the bulk of the generators.
+Many others have [contributed](https://github.com/shakacode/react_on_rails/graphs/contributors).

 We owe much gratitude to the work of the [react-rails gem](https://github.com/reactjs/react-rails).
 We've also been inspired by the [react_webpack_rails gem](https://github.com/netguru/react_webpack_rails).